 - Cut 2 holes on either side of the paper bag for the arms.

 - Duct tape the edges of the cut holes to avoid any tearing of the bag.

 - Cut leaf shapes using construction paper and randomly glue the leaves in the front and back of the bag.

 - Using a poster board or cardboard, cut a rake for your child to carry in hand.

 - Your child could draw or write any Halloween messages on the leaves.

 - Face paint your child’s face with Green or Mud color.

 3. Frida Khalo Costume

 Halloween has always been a favorite holiday for the team at Artists and Crafts!
-Shaping their child’s Halloween experience and creating new family traditions through fun craft projects is always a priority for them.
+Shaping their child’s Halloween experience and creating new family traditions through fall craft projects is always a priority for them.
 The best part about this costume is you can do as much or as little “crafting” as you’d like.
 The main thing to remember is to have fun.
 So, with that in mind, are you ready to make Frida Kahlo?
 The famous female Mexican painter has been celebrated as a symbol of national tradition and by feminists as an uncompromising depiction of the female form.

 There are three components to transform your child into the iconic painter Frida Kahlo...flowers in hair, layered floral outfit, and, of course, her signature unibrow.
 You can add to your costume with a stuffed monkey, a paint palette, and even earrings.